adobe/experience-platform-workshop-201901/README.md

 A company running a business in Retail or Hospitality can use Adobe Experience Cloud products for a variety of reasons.
 One of those use cases applicable to these verticals is that of a customer loyalty program.
 This would include creating a "basis profile" for a specific company's customer, using identifiable information including full name, contact information, and other details.
 This profile would then serve as a base point to tie additional unique data including transaction history, loyalty program eligibility and status, as well as behavioral data such as online browsing habits to drive promotions and other actions.

 Having this "basis profile" established in the Adobe Experience Platform, using a Unified Profile, will give the company the ability to tie multiple sources of data from Experience Cloud products as well as external products built with connections into the Adobe Experience Platform.
-This will help the company understand a full 360-degree view of each of their customers.
+This will help the company understand a full 360-degree view of each of their customers, as well as perform useful actions such as segmenting customers, querying the data, and defining live data to include.

-The scope of this Adobe I/O workshop covers a portion of this story, that of establishing a basis profile for a company's customers, either through batch ingestion or connector ingestion, in order to begin the foundation for a customer loyalty program built on Adobe Experience Platform.
+This workshop covers a portion of this story, that of establishing a basis profile for a company's customers, either through batch ingestion or connector ingestion, in order to begin the foundation for a customer loyalty program built on Adobe Experience Platform.
+It will then cover building in live data streaming from a website into Experience Platform via Launch.

 ### Scope

-We will cover Profile XDM data ingestion, lookup and segmenting in the frame of a customer loyalty program, as well as setting up streaming data from Adobe Launch.
+We will cover using the Experience Platform UI to perform XDM data ingestion and segmentation.
+The 2nd part oft he workshop will cover the same use-cases using the API, as well as using the Profile Query Service to query existing data, and setting up streaming data of behavioral and profile data from a website using Adobe Launch.

 ### Goals